-At this stage in the evaluation, we expect that revenue recognition will be accelerated for the transportation businesses as the standard requires revenue to be recognized as control is transferred to the customer over time rather than upon delivery.
+At this stage in the evaluation, we have determined that revenue recognition will be accelerated for the transportation businesses as the standard requires revenue to be recognized as control is transferred to the customer over time rather than upon delivery.
 We are currently quantifying the impact of this change to the statements of consolidated income.

 The standard also requires us to evaluate whether our businesses promise to transfer services to the customer itself (as a principal) or to arrange for services to be provided by another party (as an agent).
 To make that determination, the standard uses a control model rather than the risks-and-rewards model in current GAAP.
 Based on our evaluation of the control model, we determined that certain Supply Chain & Freight businesses act as the principal rather than the agent within their revenue arrangements.
 This change will require the affected businesses to report transportation revenue gross of associated purchase transportation costs rather than net of such amounts within the statements of consolidated income.
-We are currently quantifying the amount of revenue impacted by this change.
+We expect that this change will result in an approximately \$720 million reclassification from operating expenses to revenue on the statement of consolidated income for the period ended December 31, 2016.
+This amount may change as we continue to evaluate other businesses.
 Additionally, contract reviews are ongoing, and more businesses could be impacted by the adoption of the standard.

-Other accounting pronouncements issued, but not effective until after March 31, 2017, are not expected to have a material impact on our consolidated financial position, results of operations or cash flows.
+Other accounting pronouncements issued, but not effective until after June 30, 2017, are not expected to have a material impact on our consolidated financial position, results of operations or cash flows.